NAICOM leverages tech for insurance growth

 “The Commission will soon be unveiling the Commission’s sandbox to give room for innovative expansion of insurance reach.
 The web aggregators’ guideline is also aimed at opening access to insurance and also a means of creating a convenient market for insurance.”

-Mr Sunday added that it has also led the industry’s investment in digital capabilities and automation, such as the launching of NAICOM Portal and the launch of the Bimalab Project, last year.
+Mr. Sunday added that it has also led the industry’s investment in digital capabilities and automation, such as the launching of NAICOM Portal and launch of the Bimalab Project, last year.

 He said that the commission was working to open the market across the nation’s geopolitical zones, in order to attract more consumers into the industry.